Athletics-Kerley underlines his 100m credentials | Sports-Games

-There were impressive performances by two British teenagers over 800 metres.
+Despite his satisfying night, however, Kerley said his main focus remained the one-lap event.
+"The 100 was good and the 200 I can't complain, though I've still got to work on it," he said.
+"It's not a surprise to me (his fast 100s) as I've been doing 4 x 100s my whole life so it's normal for me."
+Asked about his plans for the Olympic trials, he said he would listen to his coach but that his focus would be "the main event, the 400 - I've still got stuff to accomplish in the 400."
+Fellow American Sha’Carri Richardson, fresh from some startling 100m runs on home soil, looked to have plenty in reserve as she won the women's 200m in 22.35 seconds.

+It appeared though that she was not overly impressed with her first experience of a major European meeting, posting some vague twitter messages earlier in the day, including her verdict on what was always one of Usain Bolt's favourite events: "first & last time here, not impressed".
+There were startling performances by two British teenagers over 800 metres.
 Keely Hodgkinson, 19, broke two minutes outside for the first time with a hugely impressive 1:58.89 to win the women's race and Max Burgin, who turns 19 on Thursday, then destroyed the field with a brilliant front running performance to win in 1:44.14 - another massive personal best and the world leading time this year.

-Another Briton, Jessie Knight, also ran a big personal best to take the women's 400m hurdles in 54.74.
+Uganda's Jacob Kiplimo became the seventh-fastest man ever over 10,000 metres when he posted 26 minutes 33.93 seconds but compatriot Joshua Cheptegei's world record bid over 3,000 fell well short as he clocked 7:33.24 - 13 seconds adrift of Daniel Komen's 1996 mark.
+The pick of the field events was the men's javelin, where Germany’s Johannes Vetter launched his first throw 94.20 metres, the equal-seventh-longest throw in history.
+Only local favourite Jan Zelezny and Vetter himself have gone further.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)